-It’s summer.
-And, it’s time to go on a picnic.
-Or, host a cookout.
-Or, bake something special just because it is summer.
-It’s also time to serve a crowd.
-In fact, today’s Feature Fridays is all about baking to please a crowd.
-And, we’re going to do it “summer picnic style”.
+It is also time to serve a crowd.
+In fact, today’s recipe is all about baking to please a crowd.
+And we’re going to do it summer picnic style.
 What is both easy to bake and yet will be sure to knock everyone’s socks off and make the day special?
-Our Cherry Pie Crumble Bars made with our Homemade Tart Cherry Pie Filling.
+Of course, it is our Cherry Pie Crumble Bars made with our Homemade Tart Cherry Pie Filling.

-Seriously.
-Sour (tart) cherries are called “pie cherries” for a reason.
+Tart (sour) cherries are called “pie cherries” for a reason.
 They are simply the best cherries for pie.
 The best.
 They are truly divine.
 The unearthly super-bright red orbs turn into a deep, eye-catching ruby-red hue once baked which just makes my heart go pitter-pat.
-And, they pack a fruity-tart flavor profile to knock any ol’ berry on its bum.
-(Sorry berries.
+They also pack a powerful fruity-tart flavor profile to knock any ol’ berry on its bum.
+Sorry berries.
 I do love you.
-But, tart cherries rock my world.)
-You need to bake these bars packed with deliciousness as soon as humanly possible, y’all.
-Our Cherry Pie Crumble Bars taste just like tart cherry pie!
-I kid you not.
-But, without the muss.
-And, the fuss.
-Of a pie.
-Bonus.
+But, tart cherries rule my world.

-designed tweaked this recipe specifically to create the ultimate rich, buttery crumble pastry with just the right amount of sugar and salt to complement any fruit filling.
+Being a bona fide tart cherry pie lover (this girl knows her pies), take my word for it that these Cherry Pie Crumble Bars taste just like tart cherry pie with a rich pastry crust.
+Why?
+Because I tweaked this recipe specifically to create the ultimate rich, buttery crumble pastry with just the right amount of sugar and salt to complement any fruit filling.
 The goal was to develop a crumble pastry recipe to taste more like classic pie pastry rather than a typical crumble bar.
 I wanted enough salty-sweet action to “dance the merengue” on the tongue with both tart and sweet fruit fillings for these very special “crumble pie bars”.

 Our Homemade Tart Cherry Pie Filling is thickened just right so the filling isn’t too runny once baked by accounting for the natural juices of the cherries so they ooze all sorts of goodness throughout the bars.
-Nom!
+Yum!